The Libertines: The Libertines: Bound Together

 Writer Anthony Thornton and photographer Roger Sargent collaborated on a best-selling book about the band.
 The Libertines: Bound Together was first published in hardback on 23 February 2006 by Time Warner Books.
 Bound Together documents, in words and pictures, the band's existence from early conception to the various bands spawned from the Libertines' demise.
 This book contains over 100 images of the Libertines, dozens of which were previously unpublished.
 The book was critically well-received with both Mojo and Q giving it four stars.
-It got to number seven in the Sunday Times Best Seller Non-Fiction on the week of release.
+It reached number seven in The Sunday Times Best Seller Non-Fiction chart in the week of release.

-The book was released as an e-book for the first time on 23 May 2013, for iPad, Kindle, Kindle Fire, Kobo and other devices.
+The book was released as an e-book on 23 May 2013, for iPad, Kindle, Kindle Fire, Kobo and other devices.

 There Are No Innocent Bystanders

-Longtime collaborator Roger Sargent directed a feature-length documentary on the band's 2010 reunion, that was released in Spring 2012.
+Long-time collaborator Roger Sargent directed a feature-length documentary on the band's 2010 reunion, which was released in spring 2012.
 The Libertines: There Are No Innocent Bystanders offers an account of the band's 2010 Reading and Leeds Festival shows, including Sargent's NME cover shoot announcing the festival appearances, rehearsals and warm-up shows, and their festival stage appearances.

 Sargent was the Libertines' photographer from their first live show, and has been responsible for many of their now iconic images, most recently winning acclaim for two major exhibitions, The Libertines – Boys in the Band and Future Legends.
-The film is purported to include some of the over 10,000 unseen stills that chart the band throughout their career.

-The film is produced by Pulse Films and had its World Premiere at East End Film Festival in April 2011.
-The film toured UK O2 Academy venues in March 2012, which was followed by a limited theatrical release in the UK and a DVD release.
+The film is purported to include some of the 10,000+ unseen stills that chart the band throughout their career.
+The film was produced by Pulse Films and had its world premiere at East End Film Festival in April 2011.
+The film toured UK O2 Academy venues in March 2012, followed by a limited theatrical release in the UK and a DVD release.